Working with Files

 FileOptions options = FileOptions.None);

-Always wrap the returned stream in using:
+Always wrap the returned FileStream in using:

 using FileStream stream = configFile.OpenStream(FileMode.Open, FileAccess.Read, FileShare.Read);